gr33ndata/gitzicht/README.md

 Sometimes, you may need to do you analysis based on the files edited in each commit.
 In that case, setting `per_file=True` in `get_commits()` means that for a commit with multiple files edited, it will be returned as if it is multiple commits, each with one of the edited files:

     commits = parser.get_commits(per_file=True)

+** CommitParser: ** Most likely, you will not need to use this yourself.
+It is used by LogParser to parse each commit.
+Some thing for the ** Commits ** class, forget about it for now.

 Running Tests
 --------------